Mr. Clean is turning over in his grave.

 I apologize for the suggestive nature of this photo, but I think that it is necessary to assert my point which will be mentioned soon.
 First of all, I cropped the picture a bit to make it more appropriate... although this ad for Lynx Shower Gel, presumably a men's product, is still highly offensive.
 As I thought about my blog, I decided that because of how politics bring out the worst in people, I would not deal with such topics.
 But...
 I am such a feminist that upon seeing the latest Axe commercial for "Axe Dark Temptation" that I must speak my mind, particularly the disgust that is harboring in the darker crevices of my brain for the filth that is littering television and ultimately, a grand population of viewers.

-Getting back to the matter at hand, I accept that advertising to a certain audience would mean compromising others.
+mising others.
 Ergo, in the ads for men's products, women are often objectified for money's sake since it is widely believed that the male population is enamored with the overly sexualized woman.
 In reference to what I said earlier, in the new Axe commercial, the slogan is something to the effect of, "even more irresistible than chocolate" which plays off an obvious female stereotype.
 In the ad, a man uses the spray and turns to chocolate, giving little bits and pieces of himself for every trophy of a woman in the commercial.
 It just so happens that every girl fits into the definition of the "overly sexualized woman" that I had talked about briefly a moment ago.
 The commercial even goes so far as to encourage voyeurism, unnecessary PDA, and perhaps even a menage a trois between two girls and a creepy chocolate dude.
 I am referring to... and God, I am deeply disturbed by... the scene in the movie theatres when the guy has two girls, one on each side of him, licking his neck with chocolate smudged all over their faces.

-patronized, especially in these terms.
+In this patriarchal society that we find ourselves in, women are constantly being patronized, especially in these terms.
 They are either interpreted as sex objects, like in these commercials, or pure and virgin, giving little space to take pride in female sexuality since it is either one extreme or the other.
 On the meanwhile, men are so easy to flaunt and discuss topics that would be taboo from what we judgmentally believe of the female population...

 Although we have gotten far with certain writers and activists, the double standard today is still in effect and it still hurts the women.
 Gosh.
 Where's the justice, gals?